See You on the Other Side (Korn album)

 See You on the Other Side is the seventh studio album by American nu metal band Korn.
 It was released on December 6, 2005, by Virgin Records.
-It is their first album as a quartet after the departure of long-time guitarist Brian "Head" Welch and the last album with original drummer David Silveria before he had departed from the band in December 2006.
+It is their first album as a quartet after the departure of founding guitarist Brian "Head" Welch and the last album with original drummer David Silveria before he departed from the band in December 2006.
 The album was first certified gold in the United States on January 12, 2006; a subsequent platinum record certification was awarded on March 16, 2006.
-The album is best known for the involvement of renowned production team The Matrix, who had previously worked with pop acts like Avril Lavigne, Britney Spears, and Shakira.
-The Matrix's direction gave Korn's music a different sound.
+In the album, Korn experimented with different musical styles and even collaborated with pop music producers The Matrix.